-Related Expertise: Marketing & Sales, Digital Transformation, Telecommunications Industry Consulting and Strategy
+Related Expertise: Marketing and Sales, Digital Transformation, Telecommunications Industry Consulting and Strategy

 Digital advertisers continue to undercut the effectiveness of their own campaigns.
 Despite rapid improvement in advertisers’ ability to extend reach, enhance targeting, boost consumer engagement, and drive down cost per action (CPA), research by The Boston Consulting Group shows that many marketers (and their agencies) fail to take advantage of the advanced techniques available to them today.

 One of the most powerful of these techniques is the use of audience signals from paid search in display advertising.
 These signals deliver—in real time—actual indications of consumers’ intent that are based on their engagement with paid search ads.

 Audience signals are derived from data generated by digital campaigns that advertisers already pay for.
 Those advertisers that do not use the signals are leaving money on the table.
 Our research shows that display retargeting from paid search ads can deliver a 40 percent reduction in CPA.

 Programmatic display advertising has evolved from a content-based approach (targeting users on the basis of the websites they are visiting at the moment) to standard behavioral targeting (collecting information about whether the user has visited a marketer’s website or websites of third-party data providers) to advanced behavioral targeting.
 The advanced techniques trump content-based and standard-behavioral-targeting data by drawing on audience signals that show how users have interacted with specified information and prompts across a range of digital assets and campaigns, such as paid search campaigns and video.